TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Setup/Settings.rst

 You can define custom site settings in your site package:
 :ref:`TYPO3 Sitepackage Tutorial <t3sitepackage:start>`.

-..  todo: link to the site settings page once it is written.
+..  todo: link to the site settings page  in the sitepackage tutorial once it is written.

 Find detailed information on the topic also in :ref:`TYPO3 Explained, Site settings <t3coreapi:sitehandling-settings>`.